Watch real Users. Understand Why User Struggle.

 The Challenge

-mobile cart abandonment was 23% higher than desktop — but their analytics couldn't explain the gap.
+Mobile cart abandonment was 23% higher than desktop — but their analytics couldn't explain the gap.

 The Discovery